interstar/golden-pond/current/haxe/README.md

 ### So this means ... ???

-I'm not sure yet.
-I would like it to mean that this Haxe version of GoldenPond is now the definitive one.
+I'm hoping that the Haxe version of GoldenPond is now the definitive one.
 And everything else can be easily and painlessly derived from it.

-That's not the case.
-In particular I think it very unlikely the FL Studio GoldenPond script (which is already carved out of the Python version by hand, with some manual tweaks) can ever be the one derived from Haxe.
-Pyscript in FL Studio is not proper and up-to-date Python, so needed some customization to work.
-I doubt the convoluted and complex Python that Haxe spits out will run there.

-Therefore for the forseeable future, I guess I'll be maintaining a Python version of GoldenPond, distinct from the Haxe version.
-At least for use in FL Studio.
-And so, in the near future, the Python library version on PyPI will also continue to be hand made Python.

-Possibly if I get confident enough with Haxe, I may one day explore making the PyPI distribution be the Haxe derivative.

-At the same time, I'm impressed enough that I think that the Haxe version will be the basis for any Javascript, Java or C++ versions of the library.
-There was a Javascript version of the library in this repository, translated with the help of ChatGPT from the Python version.
-It is now deprecated.
-In future, I'll be looking to use JS transpiled from Haxe in any Javascript / browser-based applications using GoldenPond.
+Despite my initial pessimism, it seems even FL Studio can work with the transpilation from Haxe, though we have some custom scripts to kludge the FL specific code together with the python library.
+The PyPI version of goldenpond (as of 0.3.0) is also now derived from the Haxe code-base.
+All other python code is therefore deprecated.

+JS is fine.
+And when you see Goldenpond on the web, that will come from Haxe.

 Eventually I hope I'll figure out getting working Java from Haxe.
 And then try to compile it into an Android project.

 Similarly the Haxe transpiled to C++ will be the basis of any VSTs or similar plugins.

 These are both long term aspirations.
 But Haxe gets me closer to them than I've previously been.